MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

 ## Known issues and limitations

-Power BI sessions might still be active on your Oracle database for approximately 30 minutes after a dataset refresh to that Oracle database.
+Power BI sessions can still be active on your Oracle database for approximately 30 minutes after a dataset refresh to that Oracle database.
 Only after approximately 30 minutes do those sessions become inactive/removed on the Oracle database.
 This behavior is by design.

 ## Troubleshooting